Lecture: Modeling, Simulation, and Optimization

 4. Overview Simulation Methods

-5. Introduction to Python and CasADi
+5. Introduction to Julia and Corleone.jl

 6. Optimization with Differential Equations